-Leopard Trails' Wilpattu camp lies just under an hour away from Anuradhapura (a key part of the Cultural Triangle) by road, as well as a few hours from Colombo, so fits nicely into a wider tour of Sri Lanka.
+Leopard Trails' Wilpattu camp lies just under an hour away by road from Anuradhapura (a key part of the Cultural Triangle), and a few hours from Colombo, so fits nicely into a wider tour of Sri Lanka.

 - Mr Richard Stoughton, Sri Lanka

 - Mr David Wallace, North India